 The Patrick Moran-led studio had the biggest declines this season and only one outside sale (a reboot of What About Bob to NBC).
 The studio was also less likely to share ownership, at least so far this season, with only one co-production (with 20th TV for Jalen vs. Everybody).
 That is a dramatic change from last year when the studio had eight co-pros, including two key outside sales.
 Rank last year: first.

 20th Century Fox Television: 14 (19 in 2016)

 Twelve of 14 of 20th TV's sales came from Fox as Walden and Newman continued to align its network and studio.
 The remaining two were to NBC (the untitled from Kourtney Kang) and a co-production at ABC (Jalen).
 Rank last year: second.

 Berlanti accounted for a third of the sales this year for Peter Roth's independent studio, including three of its five dramas.
-The studio also was able to score a pilot pickup for Happy Peppers at NBC in exchange for loaning out Max Mutchnick — who has an overall deal with the studio — to Universal for NBC's Will and Grace revival.
+The studio also was able to score straight-to-series order for Young Sheldon as well as a pilot pickup for Happy Peppers at NBC, with the latter coming in exchange for loaning out Max Mutchnick — who has an overall deal with the studio — to Universal for NBC's Will and Grace revival.
 It's also worth noting that WBTV was the only studio to sell to each of the Big Four broadcast networks this season.
 Rank last year: fifth.

 Universal Television: 11 (15 in 2016)